Alvov1/Aesi-Multiprecision/README.md

 __1. Initialization.__ Number's initialization could be done with numbers, strings, string-views, string literals or library objects with different precision.
 User-defined string literals are planned to be released in the future.

-__2. Display.__ Library supports STD streams along with stream modifications (std::showbase, std::uppercase, std::hex, std::dec, std::oct).
-Printf-like functions and std::format support is planned to be released in the future.
+__2. Display.__ Library supports STD streams along with stream modifications (std::showbase, std::uppercase, std::hex, std::dec, std::oct). std::format support is planned to be released in the future.

 ### Host:
 ```cpp